(or other programs)

 The front-end of the V/F accepts 0 to1 VDC and convert it to 1 to 2 kHz.
 The output of the converter drives an IR LED to transmit the signal across the room.
-Alternately, an optocoupler or audio transformer could be used.
+An optocoupler or audio transformer could also be used.
 A direct connection will work but computers tend to have electrically noisy grounds.
 The accuracy and linearity of this circuit are surprising.
-With the 560k linearity resistor, the overall accuracy is probably about 0.2% of full scale (assuming it's calibrated well).
-Selecting the linearity resistor for best performance can yield 0.05% linearity or better, depending on one's patience and equipment.
+With the 560k linearity resistor the overall accuracy is probably about 0.2% of full scale (assuming it's calibrated well).
+Selecting the linearity resistor for best performance can yield 0.05% linearity or better depending on one's patience and equipment.
 All the resistors are 5% types in the prototype and the accuracy is achieved by tweaking the emitter resistor for the proper gain and adjusting the "position" control to place the trace at the desired spot on the display, typically the screen of a program like Spectrum Lab.
 Here's a small screen from Spectrum Lab: